Smart Chat codeblocks

 You can bookmark threads per note, return later, and mark them done when the loop is closed.

-If you want to send large, curated vault context to a thread from the exact note it belongs to, pair this with Smart Context Builder:
+If you want to send large, curated vault context to a thread from the exact note it belongs to, pair this with Smart Context Builder (or use the built-in Build context button):

 Smart Context Builder